As Thomas Frake scoops the 2020 title, we find out what happened to previous winners.

 Saliha Mahmood Ahmed – 2017

 Watford-based doctor Saliha drew on her Pakistani heritage for exciting dishes packed with flavour.
-She's now finished her debut cookbook, Khazana, which is out in September 2018 and regularly participates in food festivals and pop-up restaurant events across the country.
+Her debut cookbook, Khazana, was published in September 2018 and she now regularly participates in food festivals and pop-up restaurant events across the country as well as teaching.

 Jane Devonshire – 2016